 Once you are comfortable with the heart rate and think you can handle it, start skipping 300 times a day at least.
 You can also break this up into several “sets.”
 For example, if 100 is a lot for you, you can start with 25, rest for 2-3 minutes, and do another 25.
 If this is easy for you, then include skipping in a comprehensive dynamic warm-up before exercising.
 Consistent skipping for about 3 to 6 months may start showing height increase in your body.
 However it is very important to keep your heart rate steady while skipping.
 The moment you feel out of breath, you should immediately stop the exercise.
 It is also very important to drink more water if you practice skipping as you can get dehydrated very quickly while skipping.
 However, keep in mind not to drink water right after or through the skipping process.
 It is very dangerous.

 What Should I Do To Skip?

 Invest in a rope that is made of soft material like foam or elastic rope, for example.
-While skipping, the rope will touch your body at times and it is easy to get hurt.
+While skipping, the jumping rope comes in contact with your body at times, and it is easy to get hurt.

 So safe skipping and happy growing!

 Skipping is known as a good exercise for endurance training and maintaining your weight.
 While it may also assist you in gaining a few inches in height, it depends on your body shape and lifestyle to a great extent.
 Check out the infographic below to know how skipping might add a few inches to your height.